 sort options) to find the largest few directories

 tar archive first, then delete it

 before copying over the

 /etc can be found

 ACLs and EAs only work for some filesystem

 mount options are used.

 Remember that man pages are not tutorials.
 You should search online for tutorials on these commands, or for answers to specific questions (for example, cpio extract file with absolute pathname to current directory).
 Remember that finding answers to such technical questions is a required skill of any system administrator.

 A copy of your YborStudent backup policy, and a copy of your journal pages showing the steps you have taken and the answers to the questions for this assignment.
 Don't turn in your whole journal, you will need to add to it every day in class!
 It is common in fact to keep the journal as a text file on the system (with a paper backup of course).
-You can send as email to (preferred).
+Use Canvas and submit to the project's drop-box.
 Please see your syllabus for more information about submitting projects.